meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 ### Learning Objective:
 Upon completing this tutorial, you will:
-- Deploy Hello Kubernetes with Dapr using Meshery Playground.
+- Deploy Hello Kubernetes with Dapr using Meshery.
 - Implement a Python app for message generation and a Node app for consumption and persistence with Dapr.
 - Explore Dapr's features for service invocation, state management, and application observability in Kubernetes.

 ### Steps:

 #### Access Meshery Playground
 - Using your credentials, log in to the [Meshery Playground](https://playground.meshery.io).
 You should be at the dashboard upon successful login.
-To close the _Where do you want to start?_ popup (if required), press **X**.
--  Click **Explore** in the Cloud Native Playground  to navigate to _MeshMap_.

 #### Step 1: Install Dapr on your meshery playground.

 - Refer to the Meshery Playground documentation for instructions on importing Helm charts: [Meshery Playground Helm Docs](https://docs.layer5.io/meshmap/getting-started/starting-helm/)

-- Specific to Dapr, To import Dapr, use the direct download link: [Dapr Helm Chart](https://artifacthub.io/packages/helm/dapr/dapr?modal=install).
+- For importing Dapr , use the direct download link [Dapr Helm Chart](https://artifacthub.io/packages/helm/dapr/dapr?modal=install).

 #### Step 2: Create and configure a Reddis state store.